5 Best Cambodian Street Food Guide

 By following these guidelines and using common sense, you can enjoy the unique flavors of Cambodian street food while reducing the risk of foodborne illness.
 Remember that while street food can be safe, there is always some level of risk associated with eating food prepared in open-air environments.

-Travel Itineraries for Cambodia
+Travel Guides for Cambodia

 Picture of Andrew & Melissa